-- a.
-Effect on sight distances or road safety. - b.
+- b.
 Design and carrying capacity. - c.
-Adverse effects arising from construction, including amenity, vibration, and noise. - d.
+Adverse effects arising from construction, including amenity, vibration and noise. - d.
 Traffic management while the works are being undertaken. - e.
-Adverse operational effects, particularly on sensitive activities, including effects of vibration, noise, glare, and vehicle emissions. - f.
+Adverse operational effects, particularly on sensitive activities, including effects of vibration, noise, glare and vehicle emissions. - f.
 Severance and changes to drainage patterns. - g.
 The benefits provided by the activity, including safety and efficiency of the transport network. - h.
-Whether the works will involve reductions in the capacity of storm water systems present within the road or road reserve. - i.
-Whether the works comply with all other provisions relating to activities within the Kaipara District Council Engineering Standards 2011. - j.
+Whether the works will involve reductions in the capacity of storm water systems present within the road or road reserve. - Whether the works comply with all other provisions relating to activities within the Kaipara District Council Engineering Standards 2011. - j.
 Management of sediment and dust, including the staging of works. - k.
 The volume, extent and depth of the earthworks activities. - The location of the earthworks activities, taking into account any effects on the values, qualities and characteristics of the site. - m.
 Provision of a highly connected multi-modal transport network. - n.
 The predominance of walking and cycling over vehicle access, and roading function.